glatard/cbrain-tests-fsl-melodic/README.md

 Should fail with proper error message:
 * Nifti files with few volumes
+* Nifti files with different dimensions *and* exclusions of files that violate the dimension requirements (1 task will complete, 1 will fail)

 Should not even create a task:
 * Space in output name